trixtipsfix/trixtipsfix/README.md

 # 💫 About Me:
 👋 Hello, I'm Areeb!
-An experienced software engineer with a strong background in full-stack development, AI innovation and system design, with additional expertise in cybersecurity.
-I've worked across backend systems, frontend frameworks, and cloud infrastructure to help build secure, scalable platforms.
-In recent roles, I've contributed to developer tools, AI agents, automated workflows, and LLM-powered applications, with a focus on reliability, data integrity, and thoughtful design.
+An experienced software engineer with a strong background in full-stack development and system design, with additional expertise in agentic AI and cybersecurity.
+I’ve worked across backend systems, frontend frameworks, and cloud infrastructure to help build secure, scalable platforms.
+In recent roles, I’ve contributed to developer tools, AI agents, automated workflows, and LLM-powered applications, with a focus on reliability, data integrity, and thoughtful design.
 I enjoy building systems that solve real-world problems and simplify complexity.

 ## 🌐 Socials: